andreasbergstrm/Fashion-Image-Recognition-with-CNN/README.md

 ## Model Building

-First I scaled the feature data to improve the training of the models, then I split the data into training and test sets with the test set percentage being 33%.
-Then I trained three models to compare and find the best model.

-The three different models were:
-* **Multinomial Logistic Regression** - A comparative baseline model.
-* **Random Forest Classifier** - Since higher and lower qualities were relatively rare in the data, I thought the Random Forest model could deal well with this sparsity.
-* **Decision Tree Classifier** - Simple to understand and interpret, while usually performing well in classification problems.

-Then I used grid search cross-validation to tune the hyperparameters and reach the best model.
+When I imported the fashion_mnist data set I split the data directly into training and test splits.
+Then I reshaped the data to be appropriate for the CNN and normalized the data for more efficient training.
+Then I created the CNN with categorical_crossentropy as the loss function, the adam optimzier and accuracy as the evaluation metric.
+After fitting the data for 10 epochs I plotted the training history to show the train/test model accuracy and loss.

 ![](CNN_history.png)

+To compare the CNN results I also created a Random Forest classifier model.
+I used RandomizedSearchCV to tune the hyperparameters and reach the best model.

 ## Model Performance

-The Random Forest classifier outperformed the other models since it had the highest accuracy by far.

-* **Random Forest:** Accuracy = 67%
+The Convolutional Neural Net outperformed the Random Forest by about four percent accuracy.
-* **Multinomial Logistic Regression:** Accuracy = 63%
+* **Convolutional Neural Network:** Accuracy = 91%
-* **Decision Tree:** Accuracy = 56%
+* **Random Forest:** Accuracy = 87%